 Generative models like GANs and diffusion models offer powerful tools not just for creating novel content but also for addressing practical challenges in data availability and sensitivity.
-This section examines two significant applications: using synthetic data to augment existing datasets and exploring its potential for generating privacy-preserving alternatives to sensitive information.
+Two significant applications are presented: using synthetic data to augment existing datasets and considering its potential for generating privacy-preserving alternatives to sensitive information.

 Traditional data augmentation techniques, such as rotations, flips, or noise injection, modify existing data points.
 While useful, they don't create fundamentally new examples reflecting the underlying data distribution.
 Generative models, however, learn this distribution and can synthesize entirely new, high-fidelity samples.